DataDog/integrations-core/mcache/README.md

     Checks
     ======

-        memcache
+        mcache
         -----------
           - instance #0 [OK]
           - Collected 39 metrics, 0 events & 7 service checks

 ## Compatibility

-The memcache check is compatible with all major platforms
+The mcache check is compatible with all major platforms